root-project/root/README/ReleaseNotes/v608/index.md

 ### TTree

 - Repair support in TTree for the case of a split branch where a class A contains a class B which contains a class C (and possibly more nesting) which contains const data members.

+### Math

+- Improve thread safety of `TMinuit` constructor [ROOT-8217]
+- Set the kNotGlobal bit when removing a TF1 from the global list.
+This avoids spurrious warning about inconsitent state in the case where multiple thread create (for fitting) multiple function with the same name and remove them 'concurrently' with AddToGlobalList(false).

 ### Graphics